cunger/100hoursofada/README.md

   type Type_Name is delta <delta-value> digits <digits-value> (range <start>..<end>);
   ```
 * attributes
-* exceptions and error handling
-* AUnit and other approaches to testing
 * null (as value, e.g. for an access type, and as procedure body)